abdulsalam8/near_sdk/README.md

-# NEAR-SDK-JS template project
+# NEAR-SDK-JS  project

-This is a template project.
+This is a free project.
 It implements a counter.
 You can copy this folder to start writing your first contract.

 # Build the contract